iemAnshuman/Data_Structures/errors/README.md

 <br>
 <br>

-1. Syntax Errors
+# Syntax Errors
     - any mistake in syntax
 <br>
 <br>

+# Compilation Errors
-2. Compilation Errors: Compilation error or compile error refers to a state when a compiler fails to compile a piece of computer program source code, either due to errors in the code, or, more unusually, due to errors in the compiler itself.
+<p>Compilation error or compile error refers to a state when a compiler fails to compile a piece of computer program source code, either due to errors in the code, or, more unusually, due to errors in the compiler itself. </p>
 <br>

 ![001](<Screenshot 2024-03-26 at 1.30.26 AM.png>)